gabicfa/MillionSongDatabase/README.md

 <img src="https://github.com/marcelogdeandrade/MillionSongDatabase/blob/master/images/dashboard.png" alt="drawing" width="800"/>

 ## Leitura de dados e análise

-A leitura de dados e as análises feitas usando o Spark podem ser vistas no arquivo `LeituraDeDados.json`.
-Para visulizar o arquivo, importe-o no Apache Zeppelin com um notebook.
-Os dados brutos são adquiridos do bucket do AWS S3 `millionsongsample2`, feito anteriormente a partir do sample de 1GB do Million Song Dataset.
+Data reading and analysis done using Spark can be seen in the `LeituraDeDados.json` file.
+To view the file, import it into Apache Zeppelin with a notebook.
+Raw data is acquired from the `millionsongsample2` AWS S3 bucket, previously taken from the 1GB sample of the Million Song Dataset.

-Para solucionar o problema de leitura do arquivo HDF5 no Spark, converteu-se os arquivos em TXT localmente usando o script `TransformHd5ToTxt.json`
+To solve the problem of reading the HDF5 file in Spark, the files were converted to TXT locally using the script `TransformHd5ToTxt.json`

-As análises também podem ser feitas usando apenas os scripts python da pasta `python_scripts/`.
-O spark deve estar configurado para ter acesso ao S3 da AWS.
+Analyzes can also be done using the python scripts from the `python_scripts/` folder.
+The spark must be configured to have access to AWS S3.

 ## Dashboard

-O dashboard foi feito usando o framework frontend React, usando como base o boilerplate Razzle.
-Para importar os dados, hospedou-se o arquivo de saida das análises de dados no serviço [mysjon](http://myjson.com/), altere o link que está sendo importado no componente Home para alterar os dados de entrada do dashboard.
+The dashboard was made using the React frontend framework, based on the Razzle boilerplate.
+To import the data, we hosted the data analysis output file in the service [mysjon](http://myjson.com/), change the link being imported in the Home component to change the dashboard input data.

-Para rodar o dashboard, entre no diretório Dashboard e rode `$ npm install` para instalar as dependências necessárias.Em seguida rode `$ npm start` para iniciar o projeto.
-Para rodar a versão de producão, rode o build do projeto com `$ npm run build` e em seguida `$ npm run start:prod`
+To run the dashboard, go into the Dashboard directory and run `$npm install` to install the necessary dependencies.
+Then run `$npm start` to start the project.
+To run the production version, run the project build with `$npm run build` and then `$npm run start:prod`